 William K. Merkel, Ph.D., has provided a range of intellectual property legal services to a diverse portfolio of clients for more than 20 years.
-With a current focus on patent prosecution in the biotechnological arts, he has prosecuted numerous domestic, foreign and international patent applications drawn to such diverse technologies as modulators of metabolic pathways involved in disease states, viral oncotherapies, agricultural technologies, and pharmaceutical products and methodologies.
-Dr. Merkel’s efforts to protect his clients’ interests have extended beyond patent issuance to the resolution of matters requiring court intervention.
+With a current focus on patent prosecution in the biotechnological arts, he has prosecuted numerous domestic, foreign, and international patent applications drawn to such diverse technologies as modulators of metabolic pathways involved in disease states, viral oncotherapies, agricultural technologies, and pharmaceutical products and methodologies.
+His efforts to protect his clients’ interests have extended beyond patent issuance to the resolution of matters requiring court intervention.
 As a result, his clients gain a trusted resource capable of evaluating and appropriately protecting the most complex technologies.

-Dr. Merkel has been selected by the Chicago Law Bulletin’s Leading Lawyer Network as a "Leading Lawyer."
-He was also selected by his peers for inclusion in the 2016 and 2017 editions of The Best Lawyers in America© in the practice area of Patent Law.
+William has been selected by the Law Bulletin Publishing Company’s Leading Lawyer Network as a “Leading Lawyer.”
+He was also selected by his peers for inclusion in the 2016–2024 editions of The Best Lawyers in America© in the practice area of Patent Law.

 - Successfully prosecuted domestic and foreign patent applications directed to attenuated viral therapeutics for treatment of cancer; also directed successful defenses of two European patents in opposition proceedings.